 - Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Barry County, MO as soon as possible.
-If you have already performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Barry County, MO will design an insurmountable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Barry County, MO immediately.
+If you already agreed to and participated in a field test and have been arrested for a DUI in Missouri, your Barry County, MO DUI attorney will design an impenetrable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Barry County, MO

-A checkpoint is a temporary roadblock used as a way to systematically screen drivers for behaviors like driving under the influence.
-There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have debated banning sobriety checkpoints, but curent Missouri law still allows their use.
+A checkpoint is a roadblock temporarily set up on a roadway to systematically screen drivers for driving under the influence.
+Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
+Missouri lawmakers have entertained banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-Checkpoints in Barry County and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules checkpoints must follow.
-When it doubt, speak to a DUI attorney near you at (314) 900-HELP.
+Police departments in Barry County and around Missouri do not use checkpoints as heavily as they used to, but it is still prudent to educate yourself on your rights and the rules checkpoints must follow.
+If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.

 - announced to the public in advance